Designated driver: Australia

 Designated driver services in Australia exist in many capital cities and regional towns.
 The service is in high demand due to highly regulated, unreliable taxi services.

 New Zealand

 In 2017, Coca-Cola announced a promotion to encourage people to have sober drivers by offering free Coca-Cola.

 Canada

 Ontario

 Canada has a long history with designated driver services provided by private enterprise going back to 1996 in Ontario.
-One of central Ontario's largest designated driver services CABn aHALF has transported thousands of clients home over the years.
-In the last 5 to 6 years, a number of designated driving services have cropped up all over the province with companies such as Barrie DD Service bringing technology and professionalism to industry.
+One of central Ontario's largest designated driver services, Barrie Designated Drivers, has transported thousands of clients home over the years with multiple offices in Ontario Canada.